SciML/ReservoirComputing.jl/docs/src/index.md

 # ReservoirComputing.jl

-ReservoirComputing.jl is a versatile and user-friendly Julia package designed for the implementation of Reservoir Computing models, such as Echo State Networks (ESNs).
+ReservoirComputing.jl is a versatile and user-friendly Julia package designed for the implementation of Reservoir Computing models, such as Echo State Networks (ESNs), liquid state machines, and conceptors.
 Reservoir Computing expands the input data into a higher-dimensional space, leveraging regression techniques for effective model training.
 This approach can be thought as a kernel method with an explicit kernel trick.